10 Actions Small Businesses Can Take To Look More Professional on Social Media

 Again, for brand consistency and a professional and polished look online, it is a good idea to invest in having professional covers created for your social media profiles.

-If you don’t have a ton of money to spend or any graphic design experience, you can use a free resource like Canva or enlist the graphic design expertise from designers on Fiverr to create your covers for your business.
+If you don’t have a ton of money to spend or any graphic design experience, you can use a free resource like Canva, enlist the graphic design expertise from designers on Fiverr or use this social media graphics maker to create your covers for your business.

 Marie Forleo’s Facebook profile is an example of a well branded and well designed one: